Update Your Contact Details

 No. It is illegal and unethical for us to complete the interview while you are driving.
 We have to make sure your safety comes first!

-While we do have alternate options, trust us, it is far quicker for our excellent trained interviewers to deliver the interview and take your answers, as sometimes the questions can seem tricky or unclear.
+Yes, we have a range of interview options available to make it as easy as possible to participate.
+We do encourage participants to take advantage of our excellent trained interviewers to deliver the interview and take your answers, as sometimes the questions can seem tricky or unclear.
 Our interviewers are also a pleasure to chat to, how lucky we are to have them!

 As we have now finished recruiting for the perinatal phase of the family study we do not need to be advised if you or your partner were to become pregnant again.
 As we will likely speak to you at some stage in the future, we look forward to receiving any news then!